bkushigian/desktop-postflop/README.md

 # Desktop Postflop

-This is a fork of [b-inary's desktop postflop] that I will be actively maintaining.
+This is a fork of [b-inary's desktop postflop] that I will be maintaining.

 > [!IMPORTANT]
 > **As of October 2023, I have started developing a poker solver as a business and have decided to suspend development of this open-source project.
 See [this issue] for more information.**